The Late Show (1992 TV series)

 The Late Show is a popular Australian comedy sketch and satire show, which ran for two seasons on the ABC.
 It aired weekly on Saturday nights from 18 July 1992 to 30 October 1993.

 Cast

 The Late Show has its roots in the 1980s comedy group, The D-Generation.
 Consisting mostly of Melbourne University students, The D-Generation managed to gain a cult following with their radio and TV appearances.

 After the breakup of the original The D-Generation, some of the members went on to perform on the commercial TV programme Fast Forward.
-The remaining members filmed several pilots for what was to be called The Late Late Show at Channel Nine.
+The remaining members filmed several pilots for what was to be called The Late Late Show (no relation to the American show) at Channel Nine.
 These were rejected, and so the group accepted the ABC's offer of a one-hour timeslot on Saturday night.
 The cast members were: